Capital gain: Exemptions

 Some government departments, such as the Australian Taxation Office (ATO) do not classify gains arising from the profitable sale of a bond as a capital gain.
 If an individual redeems a bond for more than, or less than, the price they paid for the bond, the ATO states that this profit is “not treated as a capital gain” and that the profit should simply be included in the individual's tax return.
 Similarly, if an individual sells a bond to another individual for more than, or less than, the price they paid for the bond, the ATO states that “this profit is not treated as a capital gain” and that the profit should simply be included in the individual's tax return.
 However, the United States Internal Revenue Service (IRS) does consider profits from the redemption or sale of a bond as a capital gain.
 Bond capital gains are calculated in the same method as other capital gains, whereby “the difference between the adjusted basis in the asset and the amount you realized from the sale is a capital gain or a capital loss”.
+In Pakistan, assets held for personally use, except from jewelry, artwork, and collectibles, are exempt while calculating capital gains.